nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1b.
 InternBuddy detects that one or more fields given are invalid.
     * 1b1.
 InternBuddy prompts the user for a `delete-index` command of the correct format.

       Use case resumes from Step 1.

+* 1c.
+InternBuddy detects that one or more of the given indexes are out of range.
+    * 1c1.
+InternBuddy informs the user that the index is out of range.

+      Use case resumes from Step 1.